Veer-With-Us/webapp/README.md

 ```
 node index.js
 ```
-then enjoy submitting merits to your team at localhost:3000
+then enjoy learning about and organizing your business at  localhost:3000